Reggino/SchemaComponents/README.md

 # schema-form-component

-This component will render set of fields based on openApi schema JSON.
+This component will render fields dynamically based on openApi schema JSON.
 Default field validation with ajv is also provided within this package.